 Q: Does DINP meet the requirements for listing?

 A: Prop 65 provides specific scientific criteria to determine if a substance is “known to the State” to cause cancer or reproductive toxicity.
 In December 2013, a committee of scientific experts appointed by the Governor and known as the Carcinogen Identification Committee (CIC) reviewed the scientific evidence on DINP and comments from the public.
 Based on that review, the CIC recommended that OEHHA list DINP.
 The High Phthalates Panel of the American Chemistry Council believes the weight-of-evidence is that, while high doses of DINP cause tumors in rodents, the specific tumor types are widely known to be not relevant to human cancer hazard assessment.
+On June 9, 2014, ACC filed a lawsuit against OEHHA challenging the listing of DINP as a chemical known to cause cancer pursuant to Prop 65.

 Q: Would DINP be banned by a Prop 65 listing?